xtuml/erebus/docs/protocol_verifier/README.md

 # Protocol Verifier
 The specific deployment, configuration and usage options for the Test Harness when testing the Protocol Verifier.
+The test harness is able to test the Protocol Verifier up to the specific release version  https://github.com/xtuml/munin/releases/tag/1.3.1-midstage2
 ## Installation and Image Build

 ### Quickstart